-Certain statements contained in this Report on Form 10-K constitute forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended, and are subject to the safe harbor created by that statute.
-In some cases, you can identify forward-looking statements by terminology such as "expects," "anticipates," "intends," "may," "should," "plans," "believes," "seeks," "estimates," "could," "would" or the negative of such terms or other comparable terminology.
+Portions of this Annual Report on Form 10-K (including information incorporated by reference) include "forward-looking statements" within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended, and are subject to the safe harbor created by that statute.
+This includes in particular, Part II, Item 7 of this Form 10-K. In some cases, you can identify forward-looking statements by terminology such as "expects," "anticipates," "intends," "may," "should," "plans," "believes," "seeks," "estimates," "could," "would" or the negative of such terms or other comparable terminology.
 Such forward-looking statements are based upon current expectations and beliefs and involve numerous risks and uncertainties, both known and unknown, that could cause actual events or results to differ materially from these forward-looking statements.
 For a discussion of factors that could cause actual results to differ materially from those described in this Form 10-K, see the discussion of risk factors set forth below in Item 1 of this report.
 Although the Company believes that the expectations reflected in the forward-looking statements are reasonable as of the date of this report, it cannot guarantee future results, levels of activity, performance or achievements.
 The Company undertakes no duty to update any of the forward-looking statements after the date of this report.